Tann1901/Spark_Hive-Transportation_sales/README.md

 GROUP BY s.productline, c.name
 ```

-# Present Revenue of vehicles like Trucks & Planes as an acquisition strategy with a bar chart with the sum of revenue by company name in order of ascending revenue filtered for country USA and for product line “Trucks and Buses” and “Planes”.
+III.
+Present Revenue of vehicles like Trucks & Planes as an acquisition strategy with a bar chart with the sum of revenue by company name in order of ascending revenue filtered for country USA and for product line “Trucks and Buses” and “Planes”.
 ```
 %spark2.sql
 SELECT sum(revenue), productline, country